Menu

 Conclusion

 Although their styles are different, these three crivains report with just as much movement on life in the camps.
-Their methods of writing do not have the same impact on the readers: thus some will be influenced by the poetry of Charlotte Delbo, others by the poetry of Robert Antelme or even the neutralit of Primo Levi.
-Well if there are many other ways to write down the horror of the camps, to talk, to tell, to mock you.
+Their writing methods do not have the same impact on readers: for example, some will write about the poetry of Charlotte Delbo, others will write about the poetry of Robert Antelme or even the poetry of Primo Levi.
+Of course, there are many other ways to write about the horror of the camps, to talk, to tell stories, to mock things.